 - Incorrectly performing the incision; and

-When another driver fails to follow the basic rules of the road, and causes physical injury to another that individual is responsible for the harm.
-Our jury system allows for the recovery of damages to repair the harm when it can be repaired, and help and support the injured victim as they try to cope with loss of health or loss of the life and support of a loved one.
+When another individual or business fails to follow basic community safety rules and causes injury or harm to another as a result, then they are responsible for the harm they caused.
+Our jury system allows for the recovery of damages to repair the harm when it can be repaired, to help with the harms and losses that can be helped, and make up for the harms and losses that can be neither fixed nor helped.
 The following are examples of the types of legal damages we seek to recover from the responsible party:

 - Property Damage and Out of Pocket Expenses